 There's camera-carrying versions available like the Syma X5SW above – but remember, those cameras aren't all that great, and they add weight and tax the battery.
 The X5SW does give you the ability to fly it with first-person view, though, streaming video back to your phone as it flies.
 That's good fun, and the camera is detachable while you're getting started.

 There are plenty of other options; any light, cheap drone is a good one to start with.
 But remember these key criteria when you're buying:

 - Larger sizes tend to be a little steadier and easier to control, as long as they're lightweight!

 Whichever you go with, you'll want a couple of extra batteries, because they'll only fly for 5-10 minutes at a time.
 Transmitters for these cheapies tend to take AA or AAA batteries, which should last for ages.

 And shop around – prices vary wildly on these cheap, fun quadcopters.
 And if you've got some cash spare and a friend, two is always more fun than one.

-Stay tuned for Drone School 2: Know your transmitter in the next few days!
+Next lesson - Drone School 2: Know your transmitter

 Please keep comments to less than 150 words.
 No abusive material or spam will be published.